arvancloud/ar-cpnlplugin/README.md

 ## Localization

 Now Only support English.
-In the future we plan to support more languages by default by means of `config/en.js`.
+In the future There is a plan to support more languages by default.